Skip to main content

 Policies and Guidelines for Online Courses and Programs

 All courses at UC San Diego are expected to meet standards for quality of learning and teaching effectiveness.
 Online and distance education courses must meet the same high standards for engagement and instructor-led learning experiences.
+See below for policies on distance education courses and programs.

 Policy on Distance Education Courses